 “For Holocaust Memorial Day, which falls on 27 January, I wrote about the gay victims of the Nazi Persecution, who for many decades were written out of the history books, as well as attending a protest rally outside the Russian Consulate.
 There continues to be state-sponsored persecution of LGBT people globally, including in Chechnya, where there has been a clamp-down on LGBT people.

 PrEP is a pill which can be taken by an HIV negative person to prevent the transmission of HIV.

 “Over LGBT History Month, which takes place annually during February, I have been speaking in schools and raising awareness of historical LGBT figures, as well as looking at their contemporary relevance.”

-2. I know you have been an active proponent in de-stigmatizing the diagnosis of HIV, and that’s been a major part of your life since 2010.
-Are you seeing a change in attitude to your work throughout this time?
+I know you have been an active proponent in de-stigmatising the diagnosis of HIV, and that’s been a major part of your life since 2010.
+Are you seeing a change in attitude to your work?

 “This is a really fascinating question and one which I am pleased you asked.
 Since 2010 we have seen a revolution in terms of the treatment and prevention of HIV.
 Patients are starting treatment earlier, ideally as soon as possible after diagnosis, meaning that there is less potential for HIV to damage the immune system.

 “In terms of prevention, once an HIV-positive person is on effective treatment they cannot pass the virus on.
 PrEP has been a game changer.
 As a consequence of these innovations, alongside increased HIV testing, we have seen falling HIV diagnoses in the UK.
 There was a 28% fall in HIV diagnoses between 2015 and 2017, with 4363 people diagnosed in 2017.
 Unfortunately, the stigma around HIV remains rife and is a massive problem.